All My Hits: Todos Mis Éxitos: Music

 The album contains 16 tracks ranging from Selena's second studio album Ven Conmigo (1990) to the posthumous 1997 movie soundtrack.
 Offering listeners many of the singer's most recognizable songs, the recording starts off with "Amor Prohibido".
 It is followed by the mariachi track "Tú Sólo Tú", originally intended for the Don Juan DeMarco soundtrack, which was shelved by music producers.
 Following the impact of Selena's death, Christopher John Farley of Time magazine, wrote how the producers were most likely regretting their decision.
 The next track "Como la Flor", became Selena's signature song with essayist Ilan Stavans suggesting the emergence of Latin pop in the United States in the 1990s is attributed to the popularity of "Como la Flor".
 The fourth song on the album, "I Could Fall in Love" was previously on the planned crossover album Dreaming of You.
-The fifth track, "El Chico del Apartamento 512", is a lighthearted and comical song following the protagonist's attempts at finding "the guy in apartment 512".
+The fifth track, "El Chico del Apartamento 512", is a lighthearted and comical song following the protagonist's attempts at finding "the guy in apartment 512" (this track was also included in the volume 2 of All My Hits: Todos Mis Éxitos).
 This was followed by "¿Qué Creias?", a song Selena often performed onstage with a male volunteer from the audience who portrayed her former lover, while Selena scorches them as the wronged partner.
 The seventh track, "Baila Esta Cumbia" was written following a medley A. B. had in his head while resting.
 "Dreaming of You" was among a selection of songs Selena was provided with from Capitol Records to choose from, the label vehemently controlled the entire crossover project and only allowed Selena to choose one song of her choice from this selection.